TamasNeumer/Ph03nix-InterviewPrep/Codings/Codings.md

 - 11 Check if the string argument would be a valid variable name.
 (Not starting with digits, only containing letters, numbers and underscore.)
 - 12 Shift each char in string by one. (z becomes a).
 - 13 determine if two board cells are of the same color on a chess board. (input: "A1", "B1")

+#### Usual Interview Questions
+- 14 FizBuz (Write an algorithm that prints all numbers between 1 and n, replacing multiples of 3 with the String Fizz , multiples of 5 with Buzz, and multiples of 15 with FizzBuzz .)